DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 - full time or part time
 - location

-When the user clicks a change link on the application details page, they’re taken to the page to change the appropriate course attribute.
+When the user clicks a change link on the application details page, they’re taken to a page to change the appropriate course attribute.

 They will then continue to the next attribute which has multiple options, based on the choice they just made.